 - Prep station with pergola: An open pergola over your kitchen area formalises it and adds a touch of luxury.
 Hang a couple of lanterns off the side for added ambience.

 Read our complete outdoor kitchen guide to learn everything you need to know about designing and landscaping.

 The type of furniture you add to your space will be dependent on the type of entertaining you do.
 Suitable options could be:

 - Modular sofa: If you switch between having guests and hanging as a family then a modular sofa is a great way to transition the two.
 Have a couple of side tables on standby and separate pieces only when you need to.

 - Extension dining table: If dining space is limited, keep it minimal when you need to with an extension table.
 Alternatively opt for two smaller tables and push them together when you need to.

 - Cafe table: To gain a “breakfast patio” feel add some French-style cafe chairs and a stone table.

 - Patio fire bowl: If you live in an area where the temperatures are still cool at night add a relaxed seating area around a stone fire bowl.

-For ideas on how you can use pavers when landscaping your outdoor entertainment area, talk to the experts at Armstone.
+For ideas on how you can use pavers when landscaping your outdoor entertainment area, feel free to give us a call.